-Marjanović D., Laurin M. 2013.
+Marjanović D., Laurin M. 2013a.
 The origin(s) of extant amphibians: a review with emphasis on the “lepospondyl hypothesis”.
 Geodiversitas 35:207–272.

-Marjanović D., Laurin M. 2014.
+Marjanović D., Laurin M. 2013b (printed 2014).
 An updated paleontological timetree of lissamphibians, with comments on the anatomy of Jurassic crown-group salamanders (Urodela).
 Hist.
 Biol.
 26:535–550.

 Marjanović D., Laurin M. 2019.
 Phylogeny of Paleozoic limbed vertebrates reassessed through revision and expansion of the largest published relevant data matrix.
 PeerJ 6:e5565.